-- Ashwagandha is a small shrub that grows in subtropical areas in Africa and Aisa.
-It has been used for thousands of years as a natural remedy due its medical benefits.
+- Ashwagandha is a small shrub that grows in subtropical areas in Africa and Asia.
+It has been used for thousands of years as a natural remedy due to its medical benefits.

-- Ashwagandha benefits for skin include revitalizing stress skin, boosting skin hydration, smoothing wrinkles and fine lines, reducing oil production and acne, promoting skin health, and treating hyperpigmentaion.
+- Ashwagandha benefits for skin include revitalizing stress skin, boosting skin hydration, smoothing wrinkles and fine lines, reducing oil production and acne, promoting skin health, and treating hyperpigmentation.